MarcusGrass/MarcusGrass.github.io/pages/projects/KbdSmp.md

 spawn a thread, it runs on the core that spawned it by default.

-Back to the docs, I see that I can instead create a thread from a [thread descriptor](https://chibiforge.org/doc/21.11/full_rm/group__threads.html#gad51eb52a2e308ba1cb6e5cd8a337817e), which takes a reference to the instance-context, `&ch1`, perfect, now I'll spawn a thread on the other core, happily ever after.
+Back to the docs, I see that I can instead create a thread from a [thread descriptor](https://chibiforge.org/doc/21.11/full_rm/group__threads.html#gad51eb52a2e308ba1cb6e5cd8a337817e), which takes a reference to the instance-context, `&ch1`.
+Perfect, now I'll spawn a thread on the other core, happily ever after.

 **WRONG!**

 It still draws from core-0 on the oled.

-Checking the chibios source code, I see that it falls back to `&ch0` if `&ch1` is null, now why is it null?
+Checking the chibios source code, I see that it falls back to `&ch0` if `&ch1` is `null`, now why is it `null`?

 ### Main 2, a single main function is for suckers